 Erica’s niche is fire, particularly in the ecologically sensitive region of French Polynesia.
 She has already been trained as a physicist, but her curiosity draws her to ecology.
 ERG has become a unique place for Erica to explore her aspirations in the biological sciences alongside those who have successfully trekked through similar transitions.
 Read in her own words how Erica has fine-tuned her fascinations while at ERG.

-Terrestrial Biological Carbon Dioxide Removal: An Ecological Perspective (MS ’12) Lydia’s research takes her to the Alaskan Arctic, where she studies soil carbon turnover and greenhouse gas emissions.
+Subsurface Controls on Carbon Dynamics in a Changing Arctic Ecosystem (PhD ’18) Terrestrial Biological Carbon Dioxide Removal: An Ecological Perspective (MS ’12) Lydia’s research takes her to the Alaskan Arctic, where she studies soil carbon turnover and greenhouse gas emissions.
 Her primary interests are mechanisms of soil carbon stabilization, soil microbes, and methane.
-She loves being up to her knees in Arctic tundra, but tries to find […]
+She loves […]

 ERG Ph.D candidate, Daniel Sanchez, shares his research on capturing, sequestering and burning carbon with GreenBiz.